No. 25 Clemson escapes Boston College with 19-13 victory

 It was the second straight season Boston College was in position for the upset and came up short.
 The Eagles led by 18 points in second half before falling 34-28 in what was Clemson’s biggest comeback in Death Valley history.

 Pace finished with 125 yards on 19 carries for the Tigers, who rushed for 231 yards.
+Joe Ngata had four catches for 111 yards.

 THE TAKEAWAY